 Guell Palace is one of the earliest works of Antoni Gaudi in Barcelona.
-The building was built as a private house for the city of the Catalan businessman Eusebi Güell, who was one of the first to notice the talent and style of the brilliant Antoni Gaudí and sponsored his work.
+The building was built as a private house for the city of the Catalan businessman Eusebi Güell, who was one of the first to notice the talent and style of the genius Antoni Gaudi, and sponsored his work.
 The palace is located in the Raval district, a stone's throw from the famous Ramblas.

 The interior of the palace turned completely original.
-One hundred and twenty-seven columns of limestone, each - different from the other, the intricate design of the metal, which is decorated room, the wooden parts inlaid fragments of tortoiseshell, ebony and ivory.
-One room has been decorated with beech, eucalyptus lined another, two living rooms ceilings were decorated with carved figure of a tree, on the beams Decor elements in the form of leaves of silver and gold.
+One hundred and twenty-seven limestone columns, each - is different from other, intricate structure of metal, which is decorated room, wood elements inlaid with fragments of tortoiseshell, ebony and ivory.
+One room has been decorated with beech, the other is lined with eucalyptus, two living rooms ceilings were decorated with carved wood pattern, on the beams Decor elements in the form of leaves of silver and gold.

 Repeatedly Palace Güell changed owners and was home to various organizations.
-In our 1944 was an American multimillionaire wanted to buy a palace in the property, only to take it apart stone by stone and take to himself to America - but, fortunately, it did not happen.
+In our 1944 was an American multimillionaire wanted to buy a palace in the property, to then take it apart stone by stone and take to yourself to America - but, Fortunately, this did not happen.
 In our 1984 the building was included in the UNESCO list.
 In our 2011 after yet another restoration of the Güell Palace again became available to the public.

 The entrance ticket to visit the Palace can probresti in advance via the website, so as not to stand in line.
 Tickets cost 12 €.